Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Unimodal analyses

-{\bf Covariance-based paradigms --} We inspected the sampling covariance estimator - briefly, covariance - in predicting human intentions from motion since in the field of action recognition from motion capture (MoCap) systems, many works were actually based on such kind of representation.
+\underline{Covariance-based paradigms.} We inspected the sampling covariance estimator - briefly, covariance - in predicting human intents from motion since in the field of action recognition from motion capture (MoCap) systems, many works were actually based on such kind of representation.
 For instance, \cite{egizi} proposed a hierarchical model composed by a L-layered temporal pyramid of covariance descriptors (H-COV).
 Also, in the recent work \cite{kerCOV}, the new state-of-the-art in action recognition from MoCap data as obtained by a rigorous kernelization of the covariance operator (ker-COV) in order to model, general, non-linear, temporal correlations of marker coordinates.
+In both cases, we vectorized either the temporal pyramid \cite{egizi} or the kernelization \cite{kerCOV}, feeding it into a linear SVM.